-According to investorwords.com, a club account is defined as “An interest-bearing savings account offered by a financial institution to investors looking to save for a particular purpose, such as a holiday vacation.
+According to investorwords.com, a club account is “An interest-bearing savings account offered by a financial institution to investors looking to save for a particular purpose, such as a holiday vacation.
 A club account is funded by the investor when it is opened, and typically remains open for one year.”

 Okay, so that is a mouthful of a definition.
 Let’s break it down a bit more.

 Basically, a club account is where you put money into a savings account over the course of a year (or in some cases, longer), and you are given a higher interest rate for your deposits.

 At IAACU, there are a few different Club Accounts to choose from, including Savers Club, Christmas Club, and Vacation Club.
 Let’s break them down.